To prepare competent entry-level vascular sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.

 - The student will demonstrate knowledge and understanding of vascular physical principles and instrumentation.

 - The student will demonstrate knowledge and understanding of clinical vascular diagnostic procedures and testing.

 - The student will demonstrate an understanding of diverse cultural and humanistic traditions in the global society.

-During the 2014-15 academic year, the Vascular Technology faculty formally assessed the student learning outcomes summarized in the attached annual report.
+During the 2016-17 academic year, the Vascular Technology faculty formally assessed the student learning outcomes summarized in the annual program report.
 Additional details can be found in department assessment records.